-Prior to focusing her practice on patent prosecution, Ms. McDonough worked as a litigator at Fish & Richardson.
-As a litigator, Ms. McDonough was part of a team that tried a five patent semiconductor test equipment case before the United States International Trade Commission.
-The technology at issue related to semiconductor test equipment manufactured using Micro-electrical-mechanical systems (MEMs).
-A victory on behalf of Respondent client was obtained – invalidating one patent and establishing non-infringement for remaining asserted patents.
+Prior to focusing her practice on patent prosecution, Christina worked as a litigator at Fish & Richardson.
+As a litigator, she was part of a team that tried a five patent semiconductor test equipment case before the U.S. International Trade Commission.
+The technology at issue related to semiconductor test equipment manufactured using MEMs.
+A victory on behalf of respondent client was obtained – invalidating one patent and establishing non-infringement for the remaining asserted patents.
 (In the Matter of Certain Probe Card Assemblies, Components Thereof and Certain Tested DRAM and NAND Flash Memory Devices, Ct Intl Trade).

-Chairperson of Massachusetts Institute of Technology Alumni Professional Development Committee;
+- Chairperson, Massachusetts Institute of Technology Alumni Professional Development Committee

-Volunteer for the Massachusetts Society for the Prevention of Cruelty to Animals;
+- Volunteer, Massachusetts Society for the Prevention of Cruelty to Animals

-Member of the Board of Directors for the Boston Dog Organization
+- Member of the Board of Directors, Boston Dog Organization